5 Day Arizona Road Trip Itinerary

 There are plenty of lovely affordable hotels in Page Arizona.
 We wanted to stay somewhere with a view and a pool and the Courtyard Lake Powell – Check Prices was a great choice.
 Our room was well appointed and led right out to a courtyard with a heated pool and hot tub.
 The Best Western Lake Powell View was actually our first choice but they were all booked for our dates.
 The Best Western Plus Lake Powell also has a nice view of Lake Powell but with more luxurious interiors.

-We freshened up a bit in our room then hopped back into our car and headed to Horseshoe Canyon for sunset.
-Sunset is super popular at Horseshoe Canyon and the parking lot was packed!
+We freshened up a bit in our room then hopped back into our car and headed to Horseshoe Bend for sunset.
+Sunset is super popular at Horseshoe Bend and the parking lot was packed!
 Hiking Horseshoe Canyon was more of a relaxed walk than a hike.
 One way the hike to Horseshoe was about half a mile.
 We arrived and found it packed with people!
-The whole thing was a bit disappointing.
+The whole thing was a bit disappointing – Read more about why Horseshoe Bend was disappointing.

-After sunset at Horseshoe Canyon, we went back to our hotel and had dinner at the hotel.
+After sunset at Horseshoe Bend, we went back to our hotel and had dinner at the hotel.

 Arizona Road Trip Day 3